madneal/voicer/README.md

 # cvBuilder
 a single page app to generate your cv.
+In this system, you can input the information, and it can generate the cv by html.
+And the final file will be saved as a pdf.
+But how to design this system.
+The idea is not very clear still.
+My initial thought is to utilize vue to be the framework to control the interaction with users.
+I wish this will be successful.
+But how should to implement it, it is really a problem.